1. Introduction

 or entry has a blocker timestamp, and the blocker timestamp is greater or equal to the current high resolution time.

-NOTE: The spec maintains blockers as a list [[BlockerList]]
+NOTE: The spec maintains blockers as a list [[BlockerList]], which may

 potentially grow indefinitely (since some blocker types simply expire,